UPDATE: This guerilla marketing post was originally published on 20 November 2018 and updated on 23 November 2020.

 Example: When brewer Carlton Draught learned that all AFL coaches would be meeting at the CEO’s house for their annual dinner and it would receive TV coverage, they sent brand ambassador and former AFL great Jonathan Brown over to deliver a gift.
 The gift was a pallet of Carlton Draught.
 The brand received plenty of news coverage; the value of the media coverage far outweighed the cost of the gift.

-Guerilla marketing and your holiday plans
+Guerilla marketing and your Christmas plans

 As you can see, guerilla marketing is a very different approach than your traditional marketing or even most online advertising methods.
 It takes creativity and ingenuity (and in Oreo’s Super Bowl “you can still dunk it in the dark” tweet, it requires a level of thinking on your feet).

-When you’re planning your holiday marketing campaigns, consider putting the planning processes you’ve learned aside.
+When you’re planning your Christmas marketing campaigns, consider putting the planning processes you’ve learned aside.
 Instead, start really looking at the day-to-day lives of your audience during the holidays.
 Then look for ways to disrupt and enrich them.